rkuma183/wilsonmar.github.io/_posts/2016-11-04-powershell-github.md

    like Chocolatey for Windows Desktops and the Advanced Packaging Tool (APT) of Linux distributions.

+0. The module exists within several other
-0. Analyisis the list of PS modules (in a PowerShell CLI Terminal window):
+   PS modules (in a PowerShell CLI Terminal window):

    <pre><strong>
    (Find-Module).count